davemckain/AsciiMathParser.js/README.md

     var document = AsciiMathParserBrowserUtilities.createXmlDocument();

-(This should work in most modern browsers.
-If it doesn't, let me know and I'll fix it!)
+(This should work in most modern browsers, including suitably recent versions of Firefox, Internet Explorer, Chrome, Safari and Opera.
+If it doesn't, let me know and I'll have a look.
+I've tried to make sure it works with Microsoft's slightly lacking DOM implementation, but haven't been able to check many versions of MSXML.)

-If you're using this code in a non-browser environment, you may have access to a reasaonable DOM implementation that you can use.
+If you're using this code in a non-browser environment, you may have access to a reasonable DOM implementation that you can use.
 If not you may have to build your own.
 One thing that certainly works is using a Java `org.w3c.dom.Document` object and calling this code via the Rhino JavaScript engine.
 (In this particular case, I suggest you use my `asciimath-parser` Java code to simplify this for